lucasmafra/type-dynamo/README.md

 It also handles Dynamo limitations for [BatchWrite]() out of the box, so you don't have to worry if you want to write more than 25 items at once, for example.

 **Note**: By default, *save* method has the same behavior of Dynamo SDK when writing an item, which means that it will overwrite an existing item unless you add a *.withCondition(attributeNotExists(TABLE_KEY))*.
-Also, remember that Dynamo does not allow you to put such condition when calling BatchWriteItem, which means that you're subject to overwrite items when calling a *save* with multiple items.
+Also, remember that Dynamo does not allow you to add such condition when calling BatchWriteItem, which means that you're allways subject to overwriting items when calling a *save* with multiple items.

 ### Updating data